MouriNaruto/MouriDocs/docs/15/ReadMe.md

 **szDescription**

 The description to be displayed so the user can easily identify a restore point.
-The maximum length of an ANSI string is MAX_DESC.
-The maximum length of a Unicode string is MAX_DESC_W.
+The maximum length of an ANSI string is 64.
+The maximum length of a Unicode string is 256.

 The following table shows the recommended description text.